-All these airlines fly to North American and offer First Class cabins or excellent Business Class cabins.
-Wherever you decide to fly to, book your flight and hotel via our luxury travel concierge.
-We offer free upgrades, free breakfasts, and free benefits at hotels including the Four Seasons, Hyatt, Marriott, Ritz-Carlton, InterContinental, and more.
+All these airlines fly to North America and offer First Class cabins or excellent Business Class cabins.
+Wherever you decide to fly, book via our luxury travel concierge.
+We offer free upgrades, free breakfasts, and free perks at hotels, including Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, Marriott, InterContinental, and more.
 You also get your usual Marriott Bonvoy, Hyatt, Hilton, and other loyalty points and status benefits when you book with our concierge.

 1. Air France